cwinsor/gan_playground/README.md

 # gan_playground
-Tutorials and experiments on GAN (Generative Adversarial Networks and Conditional-GAN
+Tutorials and experiments on GAN (Generative Adversarial Networks and Conditional-GAN from various sources.